Melbourne Cup: Trophies

 The winner of the first Melbourne Cup in 1861 received a gold watch.
 The first Melbourne Cup trophy was awarded in 1865 and was an elaborate silver bowl on a stand that had been manufactured in England.
 This is currently owned by Australian wine personality Wolf Blass and is on display at the Wolf Blass Gallery & Museum/Adelaide Hills Wine Bar in Hahndorf, South Australia.
 The first existing and un-altered Melbourne Cup is from 1866, presented to the owners of The Barb; as of 2013, it is in the National Museum of Australia.
-The silver trophy presented in 1867, now also in the National Museum of Australia, was also made in England but jewellers in Victoria complained to the Victorian Racing Club that the trophy should have been made locally.
-They believed the work of Melburnian, William Edwards, to be superior in both design and workmanship to the English made trophy.
+The silver trophy presented in 1867, now also in the National Museum of Australia, was also made in England, but jewellers in Victoria complained to the Victorian Racing Club that the trophy should have been made locally.
+They believed the work of a Melburnian, William Edwards, to be superior in both design and workmanship to the English-made trophy.
 No trophy was awarded to the Melbourne Cup winner for the next eight years.

-In 1876 Edward Fischer, an immigrant from Austria produced the first Australian-made trophy.
+In 1876, Edward Fischer, an immigrant from Austria, produced the first Australian-made trophy.
 It was an Etruscan shape with two handles.
 One side depicted a horse race with the grandstand and hill of Flemington in the background.
 The opposite side had the words "Melbourne Cup, 1876" and the name of the winning horse.
 A silver-plated base sporting three silver horses was added in 1888, but in 1891 the prize changed to being a 15 inch, 24 in trophy showing a Victory figure offering an olive wreath to a jockey.
-From 1899 the trophy was in the form of silver galloping horse embossed on a 3 ft plaque, although it was said to look like a greyhound by some people.
+From 1899, the trophy was in the form of silver galloping horse embossed on a 3 ft plaque, although it was said to look like a greyhound by some people.

 The last Melbourne Cup trophy manufactured in England was made for the 1914 event.
 It was a chalice centred on a long base which had a horse at each end.
 The trophy awarded in 1916, the first gold trophy, was a three-legged, three-armed rose bowl.
 The three-handled loving cup design was first awarded in 1919.
-In that year the Victorian Racing Club had commissioned James Steeth to design a trophy that would be in keeping with the prestige of the race, little realising that it would become the iconic Melbourne Cup still presented today.
-In the Second World War years (1942, 1943 and 1944) the winning owner received war bonds valued at 200 pounds.
+In that year, the Victorian Racing Club had commissioned James Steeth to design a trophy that would be in keeping with the prestige of the race, little realising that it would become the iconic Melbourne Cup still presented today.
+In the Second World War years (1942, 1943 and 1944), the winning owner received war bonds valued at 200 pounds.

 A new trophy is struck each year and becomes the property of the winning owner.
 In the event of a dead heat, a second cup is on hand.
 The present trophy is hand spun from 1.65 kg of 18-carat gold.
 The winning trainer and jockey also receive a miniature replica of the cup (since 1973) and the strapper is awarded the Tommy Woodcock Trophy, named after the strapper of Phar Lap.